canonical/ubuntu-core-docs/docs/explanation/system-snaps/bluetooth/bluetooth-snaps.md

+---
+myst:
+  html_meta:
+    description: Add Bluetooth to snaps on Ubuntu Core.
+Configure snap plugs for bluez and bluetooth-control interface access.
+---

 # Add Bluetooth to snaps

 This section will show what are the necessary bits in the  *snapcraft.yaml*  while snapping an application that uses Bluetooth.